Skip to content

 ## Custom measurement names

-# Metrics containing the prefix `prefix` can be grouped into one measurement set
+# Metrics containing the prefix prefix can be grouped into a class of measurements

-# Custom measurement name configuration takes precedence over `measurement_name`
+# Custom measurement name configuration takes precedence over the measurement_name configuration item

 #[[inputs.prom.measurements]]